Skip to main content

 • Facial expressions appear rigid

-• The eyes can look tired or hollow despite surgery
+• The eyes may look hollow or tired despite surgery

 This is not rejuvenation.